majorimi/blazor-components/.github/docs/Maps.md

 Callback function for Google Map tiles loaded event.
 - **`OnMapIdle`: `EventCallback`** <br />
 Callback function for Google Map idle event.
+- **`OnClusterClicked`: `EventCallback<GoogleMapClusterData>`** <br />
+Callback function for marker cluster clicked event.
+This event is triggered when a user clicks on a cluster marker.
+The cluster data includes the number of markers in the cluster and the cluster position (latitude/longitude).
+When a cluster is clicked, the map automatically zooms to fit all markers within the cluster.

 ### Functions
 - **`CenterCurrentLocationOnMapAsync()`: `Task CenterCurrentLocationOnMapAsync()`** <br />